Blog

 Client record

-Keep exceptions and communication history with the client record so the team stays consistent.
+Keep exceptions, goodwill waivers, and communication notes attached to the client so the team stays consistent.

 Frequently asked questions

-No. The policy gives you a consistent default position.
-You can still make exceptions, but the standard rule should be visible and predictable.
+Not necessarily.
+The policy should give you a consistent default rule.
+You can still make exceptions, but the client should understand what the standard position is.

 Where should the policy live?